Swifts, Darling Point: Cultural significance

 Swifts demonstrated a unique phase in Australia's colonial history with the rise of an upper-middle class, exemplified by Sir Robert Lucas-Tooth, whose wealth was generated through brewing as well as agriculture, commerce and industry.
 With its almost intact historic curtilage, Swifts and its garden setting are rare survivors, arguably owing to the long occupation by, and benevolence of, the Resch family.
 Its iconic status in Australia's cultural heritage has been supported through the extensive conservation program of Dr Shane Moran.
 Swifts' connection with the Roman Catholic Church is also of social significance as it was home to three cardinals: Gilroy, Freeman and Clancy.

 The gardens at Swifts are significant as a distinctive cultural landscape associated with individuals and families important in the development of Sydney and of New South Wales.
 It is a particularly fine example of a landscaped garden developed in the late nineteenth and early twentieth century reflecting particular design trends and planting styles.
 The special relationship of the grounds to the house is a significant factor in determining the status of the grounds as an item of environmental heritage.

 Stained Glass Window

 The large original 1880s arch stained glass window, situated above the main staircase and believed to be the work of Lyon, Cottier & Co Sydney, has also been fully restored.
-It depicts, above, King John of England signing the Magna Carta on 15 June 1215 at Runnymede, near Windsor.
+It depicts, above, King John of England signing Magna Carta on 15 June 1215 at Runnymede, near Windsor.
 Below is King Henry V of England following his victory against the numerically superior French army at the Battle of Agincourt in 1415 (which boosted English morale and prestige, crippled France, and started a new period of English dominance in the Hundred Years' War).